homemadearcade/zero/todo/1_UPNEXT.md

     attempt the user profile pic upload first
     Should be a /texture route not an aws route
   Agora User Video, have it load a user and have it like upload it as a profile pic??
+    Make it like Google Calls, or just first letter of name, with color

 VIDEO CALL BLOCKING
   End Call for everyone in lobby, End call for self also